belthor777/Machine-Learning/PH207x/excercises/Lesson8/Survey Data Analysis.md

 >
 > Cluster sampling is typically more convenient (usually way easier to implement when doing large-scale surveys than SRS or stratified sampling).
 However, this convenience results in a loss of efficiency (need to sample more people to obtain same precision as an SRS).
 We also need auxillary information about population size within each cluster.

+## Tutorial: Survey Data Analysis in Stata: Simple Random Sampling ##
+> We aim to estimate p, the prevelance of malaria, in a hypothetical country, called "Inventia", with four provinces and multiple districts within provinces.

+> **Surveys:**

+* Simple Random Sampling (SRS)
+* Stratified Sampling
+* Cluster Sampling
+* Stratified Cluster Sampling